Authentication

 LDAP (Lightweight Directory Access Protocol)

-LDAP is often used in conjunction with other SSO protocols to provide a centralized authentication mechanism.
+LDAP is often used with other SSO protocols to provide a centralized authentication mechanism.
 It’s used for accessing and maintaining directory services over an IP network.

 Here’s an OIDC single sign-on flow.
 The home page of each application is unavailable to anonymous users.
-When a browser requests it, they are directed to the identity provider to authenticate.
+When a browser requests it, the user is directed to the identity provider to log in.
 However, the authentication at the identity provider happens only once.

 BrowserPied Piper VideoChatIdentity Provider(IdP)Hooli JobsView Home PageCheck SessionExistenceRedirect to IdP Because There isNo Valid SessionRequest Login PageCheck IdP SessionExistenceSend Login PageSend CredentialsRedirects to Pied PiperRequests Home PageSends Home PageRequests Home PageCheck SessionExistenceRedirect to IdP Because There is No Valid SessionRequest Login PageCheck IdP SessionExistenceRedirects to Home PageRequests Application PageSends Application PageBrowserPied Piper VideoChatIdentity Provider(IdP)Hooli Jobs